Emotion-Focused Therapy

 Relationships can be complicated

-Emotionally focused therapy, often applied in couples therapy, tends to be centered around the individual, their emotions, and the response to those emotions in the context of their intimate relationships with others.
-If you're curious about the difference between EFT and somatic therapy, the former centers around on emotion control as the key component while the latter emphasizes the connection of mind and body.
+Emotionally focused therapy, often applied in couples therapy, tends to be centered around the individual, their emotions, and the response to these emotions in the context of their intimate relationships with others.
+If you're curious about the difference between emotion-focused therapy and somatic therapy, the former centers around on emotion control as the key component while the latter emphasizes the connection of mind and body.

 Also sometimes called process experiential therapy, EFT was first developed in 1985 by psychologists Sue Johnson and Les Greenberg to address relationship distress and high divorce rates in the 1980s.
 This person-centered therapy, backed by a substantial body of empirical research, centers around creating a secure attachment between partners and helps to repair family bonds when necessary.

-As an emotion-focused approach, EFT has been evolving since the first manual was published 30 years ago in university training centers, with the change process involving many new steps added since then.
-Clients of therapists who use EFT may find it helpful because the reflective approach allows individuals to learn emotional control and understand others’ emotions, in addition to increasing awareness of their own emotional response and maladaptive emotions.
+As an emotion-focused approach, emotion-focused therapy has been evolving since the first manual was published 30 years ago in university training centers, with the change process involving many new steps added since then.
+Clients of therapists who use emotion-focused therapy may find it helpful because the reflective approach allows individuals to learn emotional control and understand others’ emotions, in addition to increasing awareness of their own emotional response and maladaptive emotions.

-The EFT model operates on the concept that sometimes relationships can devolve for a variety of reasons.
-If these attachment needs are not addressed, problems in a relationship can become much larger, resulting in separation and/or intense mental health problems outside the relationship, further affecting the secure bond between partners.
+The emotion-focused therapy model operates on the concept that sometimes relationships can devolve for a variety of reasons.
+If these attachment needs are not addressed, problems in the relationship can become much larger, resulting in separation and/or intense mental health problems outside the relationship, further affecting the secure bond between partners.

-EFT typically centers around attachment theory of human functioning.
+Emotion-focused therapy typically centers around the attachment theory of human functioning.
 Attachment theory originally began with infants and their primary caregivers, but it was soon discovered that adults also have attachments.
 Attachment theory is related to some effects of interpersonal relationships and emotional experiences between humans.
-Many humans develop adaptive emotions as babies and feel safer when around a loved one.
+Many humans develop adaptive emotions as babies and feel safer when around their loved ones.

-Another pillar of EFT is the concept of change and the cycle of negative emotional patterns that may occur in relationships.
+Another pillar of emotion-focused therapy is the concept of change and the cycle of negative emotional patterns that may occur in relationships.
 Sometimes the complications of change are harder to cope with within the framework of a relationship than they may otherwise be as an individual.

-Whether there is insecurity, resentment, miscommunication, or another situation that is causing problems in your relationship, a family therapy specialist who listens to you and your family members may be able to provide you with helpful tools and new solutions to move forward and resolve concerns related to attachment.
+Whether there is insecurity, resentment, miscommunication, or another situation that is causing problems in the client's relationship, a family therapy specialist who listens to them and their family members may be able to provide helpful tools and new solutions to move forward and resolve concerns related to attachment.

 What does EFT treat?

-EFT isn’t only effective for helping couples; it can also be beneficial for treating individuals with a range of mental health challenges, such as eating disorders, anxiety, depression, and trauma.
-It can also be helpful for families to resolve attachment and communication problems.
+Emotion-focused therapy isn’t only effective for helping couples; it can also be beneficial for treating individuals with a range of mental health challenges, such as eating disorders, anxiety, depression, and trauma.
+It can also be helpful for the families to resolve attachment and communication problems.
 Whether it’s for individuals, families, or couples, the benefits of this therapeutic approach can include:

 • Greater emotional awareness, management, and well-being